Caesar-github/mpv/DOCS/man/options.rst

     like any other binding).
 See `INPUT.CONF`_.

 ``--input-file=<filename>``
     Read commands from the given file.
 Mostly useful with a FIFO.
+Since mpv 0.7.0 also understands JSON commands (see `JSON IPC`_), but you can't get replies or events.
+Use ``--input-unix-socket`` for something bi-directional.
+On MS Windows, JSON commands are not available.

     See also ``--slave-broken``.

     .. note::